 The University of Maine uses an online application for housing assignments.
 Once accepted, first-year students are provided the proper identification numbers to log into the system and sign up for housing.
 Upper-class students are provided housing sign up information at the onset of housing registration in the spring semester.
-More Housing Services information can be found at http://www.umaine.edu/housing/
+More Housing Services information can be found at here.